A self-dual complete resolution: Introduction

 Given these results, it seems natural to ask which modules have complete resolutions that not only exhibit symmetric growth, but are actually self-dual.
 In this paper, we give a class of modules over a local ring which have self-dual complete resolutions.
 In particular, we construct the minimal complete resolution of a module defined by a pair of embedded complete intersection ideals over a local ring, and show that it is self-dual.
 As a consequence, we establish an isomorphism between certain stable homology and cohomology modules.

 Complete resolutions of such modules have appeared previously in the literature; albeit, with different constructions, and from different perspectives.
-The resolution we construct in this paper turns out to be isomorphic to one given independently and simultaneously by Kustin and {\c{S}}ega in \cite{KS18}, and another construction given by Buchweitz, Pham, and Roberts appears in the Oberwolfach report \cite{ober}.
-Our construction, which is built upon a gluing construction of Herzog and Martsinkovsky in \cite{HM93} and exploits the structure of Koszul homology in the embedded complete intersection case, allows us to provide explicit descriptions of the maps in the resolution and prove self-duality.
+Indeed, the resolution we construct in this paper turns out to be isomorphic to one given by Kustin and {\c{S}}ega in \cite{KS18} and another given by Eisenbud and Schreyer in \cite{ES21}; although, the latter requires additional hypotheses on the ambient ring.
+Another construction given by Buchweitz, Pham, and Roberts appears in the Oberwolfach report \cite{ober}, but without proof.

+We give a different construction that becomes useful in exploring self-duality.
+Our construction, which is built upon a gluing construction of Herzog and Martsinkovsky in \cite{HM93} and exploits the structure of Koszul homology in the embedded complete intersection case, allows us to describe, explicitly, the maps in the resolution and an isomorphism between the resolution and its dual.

 We now outline the contents of this paper.
 In Section 2 we recall the notions of complete resolutions and stable (co)homology, and we introduce a precise notion of self-duality of complete resolutions.
 We also produce an isomorphism between stable homology and cohomology modules in the case that such a resolution exists.
 In Section 3, we develop a key ingredient we will need in our main construction of the resolution; namely, we provide an explicit description of the generators of Koszul homology modules in the embedded complete intersection case.
-In Section 3, we construct the self-dual complete resolution.
+In Section 4, we construct the self-dual complete resolution.